-All applications received by December 15, 2022 will be reviewed for Fall 2023 admission, and considered for scholarships offered by the School of Architecture and for departmental funding.
+All applications received by December 1 will be reviewed for Fall admission, and considered for scholarships and for departmental funding through assistantships.

-We will begin our review of applications after January 15, 2023.
-Applicants can expect a response letter from the department regarding a decision on their application sometime between late February and mid-March.
+Applicants can expect a response letter from the department regarding a decision on their application sometime between late February and the end of March.
 A separate offer letter will follow if financial aid is being offered.
 April 15, 2023 is our deadline for applicants to return offer letters to the department to indicate their intention to study in the URSC program at Texas A&M University.

 A masters degree is required for admission to the Ph.D. in Urban & Regional Sciences program.

 Admitted applicants who are still earning the prerequisite degree are admitted contingent on the completion of that degree.
 Applicants who do not meet this contingency must reapply after graduation.